emitamago/find-fix-bugs/bugs.md

     ```js
     if (!user) {throw new ExpressError('No such user', 404); }
     ```
-    Error is needed to be throw.
+    Error was needed to be throw.

 - BUG number three
     * models/user `update(username, data)` it will update any colums that passed in.
 Need to check passed data are vailed and throw error if the field in not allowed.
 Added if statement